alondero/django-vagrant-setup/README.md

-# rpipsp
+# django-vagrant-setup
-Python+Django web server for submitting IPS patches to a RaspberryPi to patch roms.
+Python+Django setup using Vagrant and Puppet